 When the possibility of a full-time job offer arises, it seems to bring the better life she’s envisioning – one that involves nicer clothes, fresh produce, maybe even financial independence – within reach.
 But with it also comes the paralyzing realization, lurking just beneath the surface, of just how hollow that vision has become.

 Darkly hilarious and devastating, The New Me is a dizzying descent into the mind of a young woman trapped in the funhouse of American consumer culture.

 About Halle Butler:

-Halle Butler is the author of Jillian.
+Halle Butler is the author of Jillian and The New Me.
 She has been named a National Book Award Foundation “5 Under 35” honoree and a Granta Best Young American Novelist.

 About Sally Franson:

 Sally Franson grew up in Madison, Wisconsin, and was educated at Barnard College and the University of Minnesota.
 Her work has appeared in The Guardian, The Best American Travel Writing, and on NPR, among other places.
 She lives in Minneapolis.